PowerDNS/pdns/pdns/recursordist/docs/settings.rst

 -  Integer
 -  Default: 24

 Maximum number of bits of client IPv4 address used by the authoritative server (as indicated by the EDNS Client Subnet scope in the answer) for an answer to be inserted into the query cache.
+This condition applies in conjunction with ``ecs-cache-limit-ttl``.
+That is, only if both the limits apply, the record will not be cached.

 .. _setting-ecs-ipv6-bits: